13 Feb 19

 6. Vibrant Colours & Subtle Transitions

-Taking the design space by storm and most recognisably in digital giants Apple advertisements and Spotify album covers, this colour treatment will continue to be the frontrunner for futuristic modern design.
+Taking the web design space by storm and most recognisably in digital giants Apple advertisements and Spotify album covers, this colour treatment will continue to be the frontrunner for futuristic modern design.
 With a spectrum of choice neon colours to pick from, the vibrant colour gradients are characteristically soft and subtle (also known as colour transitions).
 This subtlety differentiates it strongly from the cheaper-looking gradients used back in the 90s.
 Traditional photography is revitalised with enhanced depth and unifies better on the page, as colour schemes through imagery are aligned to branding colours.

 How can we help